Making change happen globally

 Martin Munro

-Martin joined the international Board in June 2022.
-He is from Ottawa and is a retired engineering and technology professional.
-Most recently he was Vice President Strategy and Business Development with DRS Technologies Canada Ltd, and before that held senior positions with Allen Vanguard, Cubic Field Services Canada, and Lockheed Martin Canada.
-He is a member of the Professional Engineers of Ontario and a past board member of the Canadian Association of Defence and Security Industries and Service Coordination.
+Martin joined the board in June 2022 and is a retired engineering and technology professional.
+He was VP for Strategy and Business Development with DRS Technologies Canada Ltd, and held senior positions with Allen Vanguard, Cubic Field Services Canada, and Lockheed Martin Canada.
+He is a member of the Professional Engineers of Ontario.
 He has lived in Papua New Guinea, working on health infrastructure.

 A portrait photo of Karlene Maywald